Ah, the Beauty Contest, a chance to compete with other Neopians in the realm of art!

 The contest occurs weekly, with the old one ending and a new one beginning every Friday at noon (12 pm) NST.
 So don't be alarmed if your pet doesn't immediately show up, chances are that it was entered in the next week's contest.

-Notes on the infamous size limit - For many years BC entries were limited to a size of 17k; while that has now been updated to 75k (thanks jinjer!), many original files are still larger than the requirements.
+Notes on the infamous size limit - For many years BC entries were limited to a file size of 17 KB; while that has now been updated to 75 KB (thanks jinjer!), many original files are still larger than the requirements.
 Luckily, there are a few ways to make them smaller.

-- One way to solve this problem is to use the "Save for Web" option found on most art programs.
-This little tool somehow manages to pack a 50k image into a nice 15k package and helps tons!
+- One way to solve this problem is to use the "Save for Web" or "Export" option found on most art programs.
+You'll be presented with a few options to reduce the file size of your image to meet the 75 KB max.

 Even with these pic-shrinking techniques, though, it's best to also leave a full version of the picture on the pet's petpage.